MitocGroup/www/views/blog/posts/2016/04/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework.md

   </div>
 </div>

-Having these 3 files (Handler.es6, bootstrap.es6 and package.json) in each AWS Lambda function doesn’t mean your final .zip file will be that small.
+Having these 3 files (Handler.es6, bootstrap.es6 and package.json) in each AWS Lambda function doesn't mean your final .zip file will be that small.
 Actually, a lot of additional operations happen before the .zip file is created.
 To name few:

 - AWS Lambda performs better when the uploaded codebase is smaller.
 Since we provide both local development capabilities and one-step push to production, our process optimizes resources before deploying to AWS.
 - ES6 is not supported by node.js v0.10.x that currently runs in AWS Lambda.
 We compile .es6 files into ES5 compliant .js files using babel.